3lson/HADESRedDragonC_Compiler/README.md

 HADESRedDragonC_Compiler is a **C90-to-RISC-V compiler** developed as part of the Instruction Architecture and Compilers coursework at Imperial College London.
 It compiles pre-processed C90 source code into RISC-V assembly targeting Ubuntu 22.04, focusing on correctness, portability, and alignment with the RISC-V calling conventions and ABI.

+The final submitted compiler can be found on the **restructure** branch.

 ## Getting Started

 ### Dependencies